konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/barcode-scanner/index.md

         return False
 ```

-### Step 3: Set up the BarcodeExtractionAI class using the earlier defined Methods
+### 3. Set up the BarcodeExtractionAI class using the earlier defined Methods

 ---